lukso-network/docs/docs/standards/nft-2.0/LSP7-Digital-Asset.md

 **These methods will make external calls** to the [`universalReceiver(...)`](../smart-contracts/lsp0-erc725-account.md#universalreceiver) functions of both the sender and recipient.

+This function could perform more complex logic, like delegating the call to the `LSP1UniversalReceiverDelegate` contract.
+This contract can contain custom logic for each user.
+For instance, a user could decide to re-transfer the tokens to another address once they are transferred to his UP.

 :::

 The current token standards act as **registry contracts** that keep track of each address's balance.
 They do not implement functionalities to **notify the recipient** that it has received some tokens or to **notify the sender** that it has sent some tokens.